melissab1238/gcp-terraform/POC/readme.md

   - resources [] > see `gcp.proto` for example API configuration

 # Future (If I had more time)
+- make the project bucket in the central project be used as tf backend
 - make the go app into an API
   - likely HTTP REST, but could use gRPC instead
   - use input variables in code, refactor